 Welcome to the Club

-The Bergamot Italian Wine Club is an exceptional representation of the diverse and delicious world of Italian wines.
-Once a month you receive four hand selected small batch production bottles of wine.
-We will share with you the stories of the people and terroir behind each one, the grape variety that makes the wine, and the regions of Italy that bring the whole bottle story together.
-While normally one would say “crack ’em open!” at Bergamot Wine Co. we encourage you to take an extra moment to pause, dig in to the Field Notes for each month’s collection, and start expanding your wine knowledge one bottle at a time.
+Learn to navigate the most complicated country in the wonderful world of wine.
+Once a month you receive four hand selected small batch production bottles of Italian wine.
+We share with you the stories of the people and terroir behind each one, the grape variety that makes the wine, and the regions of Italy that bring the whole story together.
+While normally one would say “crack ’em open!” at Bergamot Wine Co. we encourage you to take an extra moment to pause, dig in to the Tasting Notes for each month’s collection, and start expanding your wine knowledge one bottle, one winemaker and one grape at a time.

 Free Shipping & Perks for Members

 As a Club Member there are no additional shipping costs for retail wine purchases.
-Load up on bottles from our bottle shop, make sure you are logged in, click the “free shipping” button upon checkout and VIOLA! your wines will be packed up with your next Club shipment.
-Besides that awesome perk, Wine Smarts (for both budding and experienced wine nerds), trips to Italy (two trip options each year), and a whole lot of hand curated shenanigans are our monthly promise to you.
+Load up on bottles from our bottle shop, make sure you are logged in, click the “free shipping” button upon checkout and VOILA! your wines will be packed up with your next Club shipment.
+There are a whole lot of tasty bottles to choose from, as well as extra bottles from your current Club wines.
+Outstanding Old World wine selections are our monthly promise to you.

-When you sign up for the Bergamot Italian Wine Club your card will be charged upon purchase and your Club wines will ship within that week.
-After your initial payment, your card is always charged on the 1st of the month, and your wines will again ship within a week of the charge.
-When you purchase from our retail shop you will also be charged upon purchase and your bottles will ship either with your Club wines or separately, depending on the date of purchase.
+When you sign up for the Bergamot Italian Wine Club your card will be charged upon purchase and your Club wines will ship within a week of purchase.
+After your initial payment, your card is always charged on the 1st of the month, and your wines will again be ready to ship within a week of the charge.
+When you purchase from our retail shop you will also be charged upon purchase and your bottles will ship with your Club wines.
 You can update your billing and payment preferences any time from your Account Manager page.

 This is not your Nonna’s fiasco basket.